-Even before electronic computers had been built, theoretical issues led to important mathematics.
-Kurt Gödel [12] showed that there are true statements about the natural numbers which cannot be deduced from the axioms of a standard system such as Peano's.
+Kurt Gödel [15] showed that there are true statements about the natural numbers which cannot be deduced from the axioms of a standard system such as Peano's.
 This result was highly significant for the foundations of mathematics, but Gödel's unprovable statement itself had no mathematical significance.
-The first example of a natural mathematical statement which is unprovable in Peano arithmetic was discovered by Paris and Harrington [24], and is a theorem in combinatorics (it is a slight strengthening of Ramsey's theorem).
+The first example of a natural mathematical statement which is unprovable in Peano arithmetic was discovered by Paris and Harrington [32], and is a theorem in combinatorics (it is a slight strengthening of Ramsey's theorem).
 It is unprovable from the axioms because the corresponding 'Paris-Harrington function' grows faster than any provably computable function.
-Several further examples of this phenomenon have been discovered, mostly combinatorial in nature.
-(I note in passing that calculating precise values for Ramsey numbers, or even close estimates, appears to be one of the most fiendishly difficult open combinatorial problems.)
+Several further examples of this phenomenon have been discovered, mostly combinatorial in nature.3 bounded by a polynomial in the input size.

-More recently, attention has turned from computability to computational complexity: given that something can be computed, what resources (time, memory, etc.) are required for the computation.
-A class of problems is said to be polynomial-time computable, or in P, if any instance can be solved in a number of steps bounded by a polynomial in the input size.
 A class is in NP if the same assertion holds if we are allowed to make a number of lucky guesses (or, what amounts to the same thing, if a proposed solution can be checked in a polynomial number of steps).
 The great unsolved problem of complexity theory asks:

+More recently, attention has turned from computability to computational complexity: given that something can be computed, what resources (time, memory, etc.) are required for the computation.
+A class of problems is said to be polynomial-time computable, or in P, if any instance can be solved in a number of steps